Skip to Content

 This Homemade Sweet Potato Cornbread is made using a classic recipe with buttermilk, roasted sweet potatoes and drizzled in either maple butter or cinnamon honey butter.
 This is a must for any spread including Sunday Dinners, holidays, and Thanksgiving.

-sweet potato cornbread on a plate with a skillet of cornbread
+a slice of sweet potato cornbread with butter on top of a pan of sweet potato cornbread

 Save This Recipe Form